NOW Token (NOW) Price Tops $0.0258 on Exchanges

-NOW Token (CURRENCY:NOW) traded down 12.8% against the U.S. dollar during the one day period ending at 20:00 PM ET on July 11th.
-NOW Token has a market capitalization of $2.15 million and approximately $1,803.00 worth of NOW Token was traded on exchanges in the last day.
-Over the last seven days, NOW Token has traded 5.2% higher against the U.S. dollar.
-One NOW Token coin can currently be bought for approximately $0.0258 or 0.00000068 BTC on exchanges.
+NOW Token (CURRENCY:NOW) traded 12.8% lower against the dollar during the 1-day period ending at 10:00 AM ET on July 16th.
+One NOW Token coin can now be purchased for approximately $0.0258 or 0.00000068 BTC on popular exchanges.
+During the last seven days, NOW Token has traded 5.2% higher against the dollar.
+NOW Token has a market cap of $2.15 million and $1,803.00 worth of NOW Token was traded on exchanges in the last 24 hours.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.